Interesting perspective on systemic living... :)

-Through psychotherapy, you will learn to detect critical interactions between thoughts and feelings which explain both distress and well-being in different states of mind (mild distress, depression, anxiety, eating disorders or schizophrenia).
+Psychotherapy, you will learn to identify critical interactions between thoughts and feelings which explain both distress and well-being in different states of mind (mild distress, depression, anxiety, eating disorders or schizophrenia).

 The mindful way of living requires mastering life’s challenges and opportunities at the right threshold for your development.
 Understanding the fine line between mental reactions and clinically relevant symptoms is the key to preventing mental distress.